-In 2016, the Alameda County Transportation Commission (Alameda CTC) adopted its first ever Countywide Goods Movement Plan which feeds into the 2016 CTP.
+In 2016, Alameda CTC adopted its first ever

+Alameda County Goods Movement Plan which feeds into the 2016 CTP.
 The Goods Movement Plan is designed to take advantage of the economic opportunities provided by goods movement for both the County and all of Northern California while continuing to make progress in achieving quality of life goals.
 The vision and goals for the plan are shown below, and its content is further described later in this chapter.

-Figure 6-6 Goods Movement Vision and Goals
+Figure 6-7 Goods Movement Vision and Goals